Our Therapies

 What does your therapy space look like?

 Our waiting room is a peaceful sanctuary, and many of our clients enjoy relaxing in this space before or after sessions with a cup of tea.
-Little Window has seven specialised counselling rooms, each designed with textural and sensory elements to help both therapists and clients to feel safe and comfortable in their environment.
+Little Window has nine specialised counselling rooms, each designed with textural and sensory elements to help both therapists and clients to feel safe and comfortable in their environment.
 Goodbye fluorescent lights and cold, sterile chairs ~ Hello warm candle-light and cosy couches...
 Want to know more?
 You can read and see more of our unique therapeutic space here.

 What should I expect in the first appointment?